Diabetes Medication Rx Consult Online

 Diabetes Prescriptions Online

 One cannot simply buy diabetes medications online as most diabetes medications require a prescription before a pharmacy can dispense them in the United States.
-Push Health can connect people who might need a diabetes medication prescription with medical providers who can prescribe a medication when appropriate.
+Diabetes medications OTC are generally not available.
+The first step to getting diabetes medication is consulting a licensed medical provider.
+Push Health can connect people who might need a diabetes medication prescription with medical providers who can prescribe diabetes medicines when appropriate to do so.